ChetDH/Apple.com-WebScraping/README.md

 # WebScraping
- Grad program assignment to scrape data from a public web page.
+ Grad program assignment to scrape data from a public web page. <br />

+     *I chose to scrape some of the top headlines off of apple's homepage.